It sounded so simple: find a place to stay, pack up your things, and go.

 ¡Hola!
 Soy Inés.

-I’m Inés Ramos, and I believe that the main goal when learning a language should be to communicate effectively with native speakers.
+I believe the main goal when learning a language should be to communicate effectively with native speakers.

-As a Spanish teacher, I focus my lessons on communication, helping my students learn how to face everyday real-life situations and achieve a richer, deeper understanding of Spanish culture.
+I focus my lessons on communication so you can learn how to face real-life situations and achieve a deeper understanding of Spanish culture.

 I know what it’s like.